The development of Marchwood Port will bring significant investment from SGL as well as new growth from companies and

 The revised master plan provides more green space within the site and a small reduction in the intensification of the port, while still increasing its capacity.
 The green areas onsite will be enhanced through new planting, which will help mitigate noise from port operations and improve air quality and includes ecological corridors.
 The exact mix and nature of uses of the port will inevitably change over time as businesses locate to or leave the port.

 The proposals for the site will increase its capacity and operation to make more effective and efficient use of the port.

 - Accommodating a range of different cargo and commodities that will transported through and stored onsite including bulks, aggregates, food products, vehicles, building materials, wind turbine blades and steel products.

-- Providing additional hard standing for open storage, with shipping containers stacked to a maximum height of six containers (15.5m) stored in less visually sensitive areas of the port.
+- Providing additional hard standing for open storage, with shipping containers stacked to a maximum height of five containers stored in less visually sensitive areas of the port.

 - Installing associated technology to aid the movement of materials around the site and limit impacts.